canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 In this episode, Finn and Jake are obsessed with ninjas for some reason.
 They found out the Ice King is too, and smash his house up with techniques of 'Friojitsu' described in a manual in his house.
 Meanwhile, the Ice King attempts to kidnap Doctor Princess - not actually a princess, her surname is just Princess! - and Gunter lays an egg which hatches into a cat!?
 This episode is something...

 The kanji on the cover of the ice manual reads 氷忍者 - 氷 is the kanji for ice, and 忍者 is a compound meaning ninja.
-I'm guessing that this would read as a jukugo word, so 氷 would take the on'yomi reading ヒョウ (hyou); the compound would read ひょうにんじゃ (hyouninja), but if it's not read as a jukogo word it might take a kun'yomi reading and you'd get こおりにんじゃ (koorininja).
+I'm not exactly how Japanese compound words are formed in general.
+Multi-kanji compounds [are termed _jukogo_ words](https://en.wikipedia.org/wiki/Kanji#jukugo) and tend to take on'yomi readings, so if 氷忍者 qualifies, then 氷 would take the on'yomi reading ヒョウ (hyou); the compound would read ひょうにんじゃ (hyouninja).
+But if it's not considered one big compound, 氷 might take a kun'yomi reading and you'd get こおりにんじゃ (koorininja).
 I did a search for 氷忍者 and I found Japanese ice skating videos, so it does seem to be something Japanese people might actually say; tentatively there's more evidence for こおりにんじゃ.
 Someone more familiar with the language, let me know :)

 As for 'friojitzu' - if 'frio' is supposed to be ふり (furi), there's various things it could be (though clearly it's just based on 'freeze').
 The least implausible is 降り (rainfall/snowfall), but I'm guessing a native Japanese speaker wanting to come up with a name for an ice-based martial art wouldn't come up with a name that sounds like 'friojitzu' (in any case, 術 (じゅつ) would be better transliterated 'jutsu', and 'jitsu' is a different word altogether!).